What is Thyristor and How it works?

 Forward Voltage Triggering:

-By applying forward voltage between anode and cathode, with keeping gate circuit open, junction J2 is reverse biased.
-As a result, the formation of depletion layer occurs across J2.
-As the forward voltage increases, a stage comes when depletion layer get vanishes, and J2 is said to have Avalanche Breakdown.
-Hence, Thyristor comes in conduction state.
-The voltage at which the avalanche occurs called as forward breakover voltage VBO.
+By applying a forward voltage between anode and cathode, while keeping the gate circuit open, junction J2 is reverse-biased.
+As a result, the formation of a depletion layer occurs across J2.
+As the forward voltage increases, a stage comes when the depletion layer vanishes, and J2 is said to have Avalanche Breakdown.
+Hence, the Thyristor comes into the conduction state.
+The voltage at which the avalanche occurs is called as forward breakover voltage, VBO.

 Gate Triggering:

-It is one of the most common, reliable and efficient way to turning ON the Thyristor or SCR.
-In gate triggering, to turning ON an SCR, a positive voltage is applied between gate and cathode, which gives rise to the gate current and the charge gets injected into the inner P layer and forward breakover occurs.
-As higher the gate current will lower the forward breakover voltage.
+It is one of the most common, reliable and efficient ways to turn ON the Thyristor or SCR.
+In gate triggering, to turn ON an SCR, a positive voltage is applied between the gate and the cathode, which gives rise to the gate current and the charge gets injected into the inner P layer and forward breakover occurs.
+As the gate current increases, the forward breakover voltage increases.

-As shown in figure there are three junction in a SCR, now for turning ON the SCR the junction J2 should breaks.
-By using gate triggering method, as the gate pulse applied the junction J2 breaks, junction J1 and J2 gets forward biased or the SCR comes in conduction state.
-Hence, it allows the current to flow through anode to cathode.
+As shown in the figure, there are three junctions in an SCR.
+Now, for turning ON the SCR, the junction J2 should break.
+By using the gate triggering method, as the gate pulse is applied, the junction J2 breaks, junctions J1 and J2 get forward biased, or the SCR comes into conduction state.
+Hence, it allows the current to flow through the anode to the cathode.

 dv/dt Triggering:

-In reverse biased junction J2 acquires the characteristic like capacitor because of presence of charge across the junction, means junction J2 behaves like a capacitance.
-If the forward voltage is applied suddenly, a charging current through the junction capacitance Cj lead to turn ON the SCR.
+In a reverse-biased junction, J2 acquires the characteristics of a capacitor because of the presence of charge across the junction, which means junction J2 behaves like a capacitance.
+If the forward voltage is applied suddenly, a charging current through the junction capacitance Cj leads to turns ON the SCR.

 The charging current iC is given by;